-In fiscal 2017, our board of directors met six times (including one meeting of the independent directors), the governance and nominating committee met three times, the audit committee met four times and the compensation committee met three times.
+In fiscal 2023, our board of directors met six times, the governance and nominating committee met four times, the audit committee met four times and the compensation committee met two times.
 The board of directors and the committees acted by unanimous written consent when required during the last fiscal year.
-Each board member attended 75% or more of the aggregate number of meetings of the board, and of the committees on which he or she served, that were held during the period for which he or she was a director or committee member.
+All of our directors attended more than 75% of the eligible board and committee meetings.
 The Company has a formal policy pursuant to which members of the board of directors are expected to attend annual shareholder meetings absent unusual circumstances that make attendance impracticable.